Development of GAZ-24

 Yeremeyev’s 1961 proposal was still stylistically based on the GAZ-21, incorporating some features from the Chayka as well; it also had some similarities with a number of Italian cars of the time.
 It was developed to the stage of a full-size clay mock-up.

-Tsikalenko’s answer was quite a departure from the previous year’s design and already possessed some of the elements that later would be incorporated into the final version of the car.
+Tsikalenko’s team’s answer was quite a departure from the previous year’s design and already possessed some of the elements that later would be incorporated into the final version of the car.

 1962 version of Yeremeyev’s design retained most of the 1961 mock-up’s central body section, but featured an entirely new fascia, finally with the headlights integrated into the frontal ensemble and a vertical bar grille stretching between them.